“The happiest people don't have the best of everything, they choose to see the best in everything.” ~author unknown

 Future Leaders WI Scholarship Foundation was conceived in November 2016 as #projectfutureleadersWI, a word of mouth and social media effort intent on invoking positivity and hope by identifying tenacious, positive and action-oriented young persons and awarding them a scholarship.
 Foundation president, Ms Klestinski, had been mulling over the concept of honoring two vastly different yet incredibly generous, intelligent, and strong women - her grandmothers - Myrtle & MJ, through creating a scholarship.
 Seemingly overnight momentum grew, application requirements were established, and in the last month of 2016, a team of nearly 20 active #projectfutureleadersWI volunteers reached out to friends and former classmates, largely on social media, letting them know a "Myrtle & MJ Scholarship" was available.
 We planned to award one scholarship - yet the review committee quickly realized the quality of the applicant pool in the Madison area was high...

 Through moving 300 word essays plus three letters of recommendation specific to scholarship, three applicants stood out as demonstrating behaviors and efforts consistent with the values and areas of impact outlined in the Foundation's 2016 "Myrtle & MJ Scholarship" rubric.
-We are honored that the inaugural 2016 Scholarship recipients include:
+We are honored that the inaugural 2016 Scholarship recipients included:

 In April 2017 Future Leaders WI Scholarship Foundation/Myrtle & MJ Scholarship was granted federal non-profit (501c3) and state of Wisconsin charitable organization status.
 With shared vision + tax deductible donations, we are thrilled that Future Leaders WI Scholarship Foundation will grow its impact via meaningful scholarships and key mentorship opportunity for positive and resilient future leaders age 16 and over in the Madison area.